Stability of Finite Horizon Optimisation based Control without Terminal Weight: Finite Horizon MPC for Nonlinear Systems

-This is a finite horizon performance index without terminal weight and our discussion will be extended to MPC with terminal weight in Section~\ref{sec:WT}.
-For this widely used performance index, it is observed that ion the absence of the product term of $u$ and $x$, the cost associated with the initial state $x(k)$ can not be changed by the control sequence $U'(k|k)$ and the optimal control at $k+N$ is not relevant since it does not change the state sequence and other elements in the optimal sequence $U'(k|k)$ (actually, $u^*(k+N|k)=0$ in most of time).
-Indeed, at $i$th step, the choice of $u(k+i|k)$ only affects the cost associated with $u(k+i|k)$ and $x(k+i+1|k)$ but not the cost associated with $x(k+i|k)$.
-Motivated by this intuitive but \emph{important} observation, we rewrite the performance index (\ref{eq:generalPINTW}) in the form of a new stage cost $l(x(k+i+1),u(k+i))$ as
+The cost function (\ref{eq:initFH}) is widely used in MPC and other optimisation problems as a standard form.
+However, it is observed that the cost associated with the initial state $x(k)$ is not changed by the control sequence $U'(k)$, and the optimal control at $k+N$, $u(k+N)$, is also not relevant since it does not change the state sequence within the horizon and so the associated state costs.